pism/pism/doc/sphinx/modeling-subglacier.rst

 The first model ``-bed_def iso``, is instantaneous pointwise isostasy.
 This model assumes that the bed at the starting time is in equilibrium with the load.
 Then, as the ice geometry evolves, the bed elevation is equal to the starting bed elevation minus a multiple of the increase in ice thickness from the starting time: `b(t,x,y) = b(0,x,y) - f [H(t,x,y) - H(0,x,y)]`.
 Here `f` is the density of ice divided by the density of the mantle, so its value is determined by setting the values of ``bed_deformation.mantle_density`` and ``constants.ice.density`` in the configuration file; see subsection :ref:`sec-pism-defaults`.
 For an example and verification, see Test H in Verification section.

 The second model ``-bed_def lc`` is much more physical.
-It is based on papers by Lingle and Clark [LingleClark]_ and Bueler and others [BLKfastearth]_.
-It generalizes and improves the most widely-used earth deformation model in ice sheet modeling, the flat earth Elastic Lithosphere Relaxing Asthenosphere (ELRA) model [Greve2001]_.
-It imposes  essentially no computational burden because the Fast Fourier Transform is used to solve the linear differential equation [BLKfastearth]_.
+It is based on papers by Lingle and Clark :cite:`LingleClark` and Bueler and others :cite:`BLKfastearth`.
+It generalizes and improves the most widely-used earth deformation model in ice sheet modeling, the flat earth Elastic Lithosphere Relaxing Asthenosphere (ELRA) model :cite:`Greve2001`.
+It imposes  essentially no computational burden because the Fast Fourier Transform is used to solve the linear differential equation :cite:`BLKfastearth`.
 When using this model in PISM, the rate of bed movement (uplift) and the viscous plate displacement are stored in the PISM output file and then used to initialize the next part of the run.
 In fact, if gridded "observed" uplift data is available, for instance from a combination of actual point observations and/or paleo ice load modeling, and if that uplift field is put in a NetCDF variable with standard name ``tendency_of_bedrock_altitude`` in the input file, then this model will initialize so that it starts with the given uplift rate.

 Here are minimal example runs to compare these models: